My Early Recovery Tips

 All flour and resulting products (including nut/rice flour, etc.)

-All highly processed food
+All ultra processed food

 All added/refined sugar